Third Philippine Small-Scale Fisheries National Symposium Banner

 Student Competition Eligibility & Links

 Only student research finished during the last three school years (2023-2024, 2024-2025, and 2025-2026) qualify for the competitions.
-Students accepted to join the oral speed presentation and/or the poster presentation competition shall submit proof of being a student during the conduct of the research such as: See more details on student competition through these links: student oral speed presentation competition and student poster presentation competition.
+Students accepted to join the oral speed presentation and/or the poster presentation competition shall submit proof of being a student during the conduct of the research such as:

 All presentations in concurrent sessions will be carefully managed by session chairs.
 Additional guidelines will be sent to the corresponding author of the accepted abstracts.